Determinant/tedyin.com/posts/archlinux-on-pixelbook.rst

 expected.
 Ultrabooks are still mostly shipped with two typical combinations: 8G RAM with i5 or 16G RAM with i7.
 I don't need i7 because I weigh portability over performance.
-I have my nice Linux desktop for performance demanded tasks and I would like to have a skinny laptop that is friendly to both surfing and coding.
+I have my nice Linux desktop for performance demanding tasks and I would like to have a skinny laptop that is friendly to both surfing and coding.
 Moreover, I've been waiting for a "dream" machine that can properly serve both as a laptop and a tablet.
 Pixelbook seems just right.